Bald Eagle - Haliaeetus leucocephalus

 Characteristics

 Bald Eagle The bald eagle is 30-31 inches in length with a wingspan of 6-7 feet.
-It has a dark brown body, a white tail and a white head and shoulders.
-It has bright yellow eyes, a large hooked yellow bill, and powerful yellow legs and talons.
-Young bald eagles won't have a white head and shoulders until they are about five years old.
+It has a dark brown body, a white tail, and a white head and shoulders.
+It has bright yellow eyes; a large, hooked yellow bill; and powerful yellow legs and talons.
+Young bald eagles don't have a white head and shoulders until they are about five years old.
 Males and females look alike, although the female is a little larger.

 Range